USS Sabine (1855): Training ship, 1865–1877

 After the war, she was transferred to New London, Connecticut for the same purpose until 1868.
 In 1867, an apprentice on Sabine, Frank Du Moulin, was awarded the Medal of Honor for rescuing a crewmate who had fallen from the rigging into the water.
 In 1869 and 1870, the ship conducted midshipman training cruises to European and Mediterranean ports.
 In 1871 Sabine was repaired at Boston; and, from 1872 to 1876, she served as a receiving ship at Portsmouth, New Hampshire.
 In 1877, she was laid up until she was sold on 23 September 1883 at Portsmouth to J.L.
 Snow of Rockland, Maine.

-Memorials

-The last remaining armament from the Sabine, a 6.4 inch 100 Pounder Parrot Rifled Naval Cannon, currently resides on display outside the Grand Traverse County courthouse in Traverse City, Michigan.
-It was one of the two 100-pounder rifled cannons that were mounted on swiveling carriages on the Sabine.
-The cannon was donated to Grand Traverse County by Senator William Alden Smith in 1910.